WasmEdge/docs/docs/start/build-and-run/cli.md

 ### Build and run a standalone WebAssembly app

-The Hello world example is a standalone Rust application that can be executed by the [WasmEdge CLI](../build-and-run/cli).
+The Hello World example is a standalone Rust application that can be executed by the [WasmEdge CLI](../build-and-run/cli).
 Its source code and build instructions are available [here](https://github.com/second-state/rust-examples/tree/main/hello).

 You will need to have the [Rust compiler installed](https://github.com/second-state/rust-examples/blob/main/README.md#prerequisites), and then use the following command to build the WASM bytecode file from the Rust source code.